EPSRC Centre for Doctoral Training in Intelligent Games and Game Intelligence (IGGI)

-We are awaiting a final funding decision (expected December 2018), which will give us 12 studentships available for 2019/20 entry (starting September 2019), which will fund full fees (at a Home/ EU rate) plus a tax-free living stipend, for a 4-year PhD programme.
+We have 12 studentships available for 2019/20 entry (starting September 2019), which will fund full fees (at a Home/ EU rate) plus a tax-free living stipend, for a 4-year PhD programme.
 Could you join our large and growing group of games researchers in the world’s largest games research programme?

 IGGI gives you the opportunity to work with our industry partners, allowing you the possibility to contribute directly to the future of games.
 You will have the opportunity to undertake industrial placements during the IGGI programme, giving you first-hand experience of the games industry.
 These placements will contribute to your research, ensuring its relevance, as well as giving you the skills needed to succeed in a career in the games industry or games research.